Skip to main content

 Exposure and response prevention (ERP) is a type of CBT that is used to treat OCD.
 You learn to understand the triggers for your thoughts and behaviours.

 It involves gradually confronting your obsessive thoughts without engaging in compulsive behaviours.
-This helps your anxiety to reduce over time.
+This helps reduce your anxiety over time.

 You start with situations that cause you the least anxiety first.
 You do this before moving on to more difficult thoughts.
 This is called graded exposure.